-Every time you put out a blog post about topics relevant to your industry, products and services, you are ensuring that search engines pick up your content and send traffic to your website.
+Every time you put out a blog post about topics relevant to your industry, products and services, you are ensuring that search engines pick up your content and that helps you rank on the first page of Google, sending lots of free traffic to your website.

-And the more potential customers read your content, enjoy it or solve their problems with the information you gave them, the more they’re going to convert into paying customers, some loyal enough to get a word of mouth campaign going, bringing in even more potential customers.
+The more potential customers read your content, enjoy it or solve their problems with the information you give them, the more they’re going to convert into paying customers, some loyal enough to get a word of mouth campaign going, bringing in even more potential customers.